-Duvets are some of the most neglected beddings.
+Duvets are sometimes neglected when it comes to washing bedding.
 Most of us remember to change our pillowcases, sheets and blankets once a week.
-However, duvets are usually forgotten because we think that washing the duvet cover is enough.
+However, duvets are usually forgotten because we think that just washing the duvet cover is sufficient.
 While covers protect the duvet from dirt, oils, sweat, saliva and other nasty things, they can still seep through the cover, thereby contaminating your duvet.

 A good rule of thumb is to wash your duvet at least once a year.
 Duvets are expensive, so taking time to care for them will extend their lifespan.
 The biggest complaint about washing a duvet is that it is time-consuming and sometimes expensive.

 For instance, there are duvets that need to be dry-cleaned.
-This means taking time to go to the dry cleaners and maybe coughing up the laundry bill.
+This means taking time to go to the dry cleaners and paying a potentially costly laundry bill.
 However, if your duvet is machine-washable, you can safely wash it in your own washing machine.

-Reading the care label will also let you know how to clean your duvet.
-Following care instructions will also lengthen the life of your duvet.
+Reading the care label will also let you know how to clean and lengthen the life of your duvet.

 - First, you need to remove your duvet cover.
-The cover can be washed with your other beddings.
+The cover can be washed with your other bedding.

 - Next, inspect your duvet carefully.
 Look for any tears and seams that need mending.
 Sewing your duvet prevents the filling from coming out during the washing and drying cycle.

 - If your duvet is very neglected, you might need to pre-soak it.
 Pre-soaking an item helps to loosen dirt and stains.
 Pre-soak your duvet in a large basin or tub.
 One hour should be enough.
 A good option is your bathtub.
 Before pre-soaking, make sure that your tub is clean.
 Fill it up with water; add detergent and some borax or baking soda.
 Set a timer.